Gender Care Clinic

 About the Clinic

-The clinic offers valuable training to other medical and allied health care professionals, role modeling compassionate care, advancing scientific and clinical knowledge and preparing the next generation of leaders in the care of transgender children and youth.
+When coming to our clinic you may encounter professional trainees from different disciplines.
+The clinic offers valuable training to other medical and allied health care professionals, role modelling compassionate care, advancing scientific and clinical knowledge and preparing the next generation of leaders in the care of transgender and gender diverse youth.

 Referrals to the Gender Care Clinic should come from a primary health-care provider and be submitted online.
-Learn more about our referral process [Care and Services > For HCP > Referring a patient].
+Learn how to refer a patient to our clinic.

 What to Expect During Your Visit